Oceania windfall: $30m development margin expected at new $90m Browns Bay project

 • Oceania Healthcare first-half result down on property, wage costs

-Care suites are all on level one where Gasparich said there were 44 residents and The Sands has 20 staff.
+Care suites are all on level one, where Gasparich said there were 44 residents and The Sands had 20 staff.

-In a fire, Birch said apartment residents can stay for up to 90 minutes due to construction methods and fire-rated materials.
+In the event of a fire, Birch said apartment residents could stay for up to 90 minutes, because of the construction methods and use of fire-rated materials.
 Care suite residents would be carried out by staff, she said.

-Gasparich says it's too early now to talk about Sands re-sales.
+Gasparich said it was too early to talk about Sands re-sales.
 But on average, Oceania's apartments are occupied for five years, its villas for seven years and care suites for two and a half years, he said, before ownership changed.

 A figure well below the $90m would be recouped when The Sands re-sales began, he said, because although Oceania kept 30 per cent of people's capital, the remaining 70 per cent was repaid on exit.